Entries for the British Sprints Championships 2017 are now closed. Please see the late entries section below. The entry list can be viewed here.

 Entries will close on 10 September 2017.

 Entry will be on the basis of age class.
 Classes available will be M/W 10 to M/W 85.
 For this competition, the entries in the M18, M20 and M21 classes will be combined into a single Men's Open class and likewise, W18/W20/W21 will be combined into Women's Open.
-Please enter according to your actual age class.
-If you are in an older age class and intend to "run up" and compete in the Open class, enter the M21 or W21 class.
+If you are in an older age class and intend to "run up", you may enter the Open class.

 The provisional allocation of age classes to courses for the heats is shown in the table in the event details section.